ns1972/MeshBridge/README.md

 ### 1. Your models, in your city

-Drop an `.obj` or `.fbx` in a folder, press Refresh, and place it.
+Drop an .obj or .fbx into Addons\Mods\MeshBridge\Import\, press Refresh in the window, and place it.
 It arrives as a normal Procedural Object — movable, rotatable, vertex-editable, saved with your city like anything else.

 No Asset Editor.
 No `.crp`.
 No restarting the game to see it.